Explore dataset statistics

 • num_examples - number of samples in a split

 • statistics - list of dictionaries of statistics per each column, each dictionary has three keys: column_name, column_type, and column_statistics.
-Content of column_statistics depends on a column type, see Response structure by data types for more details
+Content of column_statistics depends on a column type, see Response structure by data typesarrow-up-right for more details

 Copied